OFFSET Function Definition

 Example #2: Dynamic Drop-Down List by Using OFFSET Function

-Creating a drop-down list is common but making it dynamic requires advanced formula.
+Creating a drop-down list is common but making it dynamic requires advanced formulas.
 The OFFSET function provides an opportunity to create a dynamic drop-down.

 For instance, we have the following drop-down list for month names in an Excel spreadsheet.